matijakolaric-com/django-music-publisher/docs/manual_useradmin.rst

 ``Staff status`` has to be set for all users of Django-Music-Publisher, and they have to be assigned to an appropriate permission group.
 Two permission groups are set during installation:

 * ``Publishing staff`` gives all permissions required for everyday publishing work
-* ``Publishing audit`` gives read-only permessions to all the data in Music Publisher module
+* ``Publishing audit`` gives read-only permissions to all the data in Music Publisher module

 Select one of them and press on the icon that will move it to ``chosen groups``.
 Then you can press ``save``.